knpuniversity/oauth/knpu/client-credentials.rst

 .. tip::

     Code along with us!
-Click the Download link on this page to get the starting point of the project.
+Click the Download button on this page to get the starting point of the project, and follow the readme to get things setup.

 It doesn't do anything except create a ``Client`` object that's pointing at the COOP website.
 Since we'll need to make HTTP requests to the COOP API,